ibm-cloud-docs/powervs-vpc/connect-client-vpn.md

 {: toc-services="vpc, secrets-manager, dl, schematics"}
 {: toc-completion-time="1h"}

-This tutorial dives into the fastest option to get up and running with a [client VPN for VPC](/docs/vpc?topic=vpc-vpn-client-to-site-overview) connectivity.
+This tutorial dives into the fastest option to get up and running with a client VPN.
 {: shortdesc}